johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 The Device Trust capability allows PingOne DaVinci to receive the Microsoft Edge for Business Device Signals which include the device attributes such as Serial Number, MAC Addresses, and Hostname.
 Also, the CrowdStrike agent ID is included if the CrowdStrike agent is installed.

-See below for an example of a PingOne DaVinci flow which blocks access to users who are not using the expected Microsoft Edge for Business enrolled browser:
+See for an example of a PingOne DaVinci flow which blocks access to users who aren't using the expected Microsoft Edge for Business enrolled browser:

 ![screenshot4 hypr edge API.](media/microsoft-edge-connectors-ping/4.png)